yshivv/ContactsApp/README.md

 The code uses the following libraries and plugins:

-1. **React**: The core library for building user interfaces in JavaScript.
+1. **React with TypeScript**: The core library for building user interfaces in TypeScript.

 2. **React Native**: A framework for building native mobile apps using React.